-Auckland has a relatively small population of just under 1.7 million people.
-This is nearly one-third of New Zealand's entire population.
-Nevertheless, expats moving to Auckland will thrive in the cosmopolitan city.
-Auckland is made up of four areas, including Auckland City at the centre, North Shore on a raised peninsula to the north, Waitakere City to the west and Manukau City to the south.
+With a population of just under 1.7 million, Auckland is made up of four areas, including Auckland City at the centre, North Shore on a raised peninsula to the north, Waitakere City to the west and Manukau City to the south.

-Auckland has a number of public transportation options such as ferries, buses, trains and taxis.
-However, owning a car is the easiest and most convenient means of navigating the city.
+The city has a number of public transportation options, such as ferries, buses, trains and taxis, but a car is still the easiest and most convenient means of navigating the city.

 "It is crisp, clean and beautiful here.
 Our money goes a lot further, so we have a more comfortable home and a far better view.
 In general I would say New Zealand presents a more relaxed and healthier lifestyle."
 Rhonda Albom relocated to Auckland in 2003.
 She shares her experiences of Auckland here.